seeingterra/neutts-air-api/examples/README.md

 ### Streaming Support

 To stream the model output in chunks, try out the `onnx_streaming.py` example.
 For streaming, only the GGUF backends are currently supported.
-Ensure you have `llama-cpp-pyhon`, `onnxruntime` and `pyaudio` installed to run this example.
+Ensure you have `llama-cpp-python`, `onnxruntime` and `pyaudio` installed to run this example.

 ```bash
 python -m examples.basic_streaming_example \